-Mike Sylofski is the Managing Coordinator for E-Learning Services at the Northeastern Regional Information Center (NERIC) in Albany, New York.
+Mike Sylofski is the Manager of E-Learning & Instructional Services at the Northeastern Regional Information Center (NERIC) in Albany, New York.
 He has spent over 25 years supporting district instructional technology initiatives in northeastern New York.

 Mike is a leader in helping schools develop, implement, and deliver distance, blended, and online learning programs.
 In particular, he helps manage a leading interactive video Distance Learning program connecting over 65 school districts across 16 counties.
 This program serves over 2,800 students daily and is considered a national model for E-Learning and regional collaboration.
 Cisco Systems highlighted the program’s successes in 2014 by producing a video case study of the project for its Education Industry Solutions YouTube channel.

 In addition to his role at NERIC, Mike is a Past President of the New York State Education Department’s (NYSED) Digital Learning Advisory Council.
 He also serves as a Corporate Council Focus Group facilitator for the New York State Association for Computers and Technologies in Education (NYSCATE).
 He is a Past President of NYSCATE and served on the NYSCATE Board of Directors representing the Capital District region of New York State from 2009-2021.
 Mike received the International Society for Technology in Education (ISTE) Making IT Happen award in 2015 and the School Administrators Association of New York State’s (SAANYS) inaugural Leader in Digital Education award in 2017.
 He is a Consortium for School Networking (CoSN) Certified Education Technology Leader and a member of ISTE, CoSN, the New York State Distance Learning Consortium, and The Phi Beta Kappa Society.
 He has presented on a series of e-learning topics at numerous international, national, state, and regional events and workshops.
 Mike holds a Bachelor of Arts from Hofstra University and a Masters of Business Administration from the University at Albany.